brandonts/Sudoku/README.md

     Logic:
       -Recursive guess and check grinder

-      -OnlyPossible finds squares that are the only spot left for a certain value in a box,column, or row.
+      -OnlyPossible() finds squares that are the only spot left for a certain value in a box,column, or row.

-      -Elimination find squares that have only one value possible because other 8 have been eliminated
+      -Elimination() find squares that have only one value possible because other 8 have been eliminated

+      -BlockLineElimination() checks each box to see if only one row or col is left because if it is you can block the possible values for that box from all squares in that row or col outside of the box in an elimination type sweep

+      -BlockLineValueElimination() checks each box to see if any of its rows or cols have the only squares in that box that can hold any value. when it finds such a row or col it it runs an elimination type sweep of the row or col with those values blocked

   (2) sudoku_solver.cc is the user interface.
 It allows the user to enter a SudokuPuzzle and recieve a solution.